afhorton/divego/README.md

 How to Guide, explains most features of the app for new users.

+Login/Logout/Register system with persistent login (user stays logged in even after closing browser, unless they deliberately log out) with OAuth integrations for Google and Facebook.

 Backend integration with Supabase

 # Admin section for: